The Best Dog Walks & Parks in Knutsford

 Wheelchair accessible: 🐕🐕

-Wallwood is located at the top of King Street, opposite the main entrance to Tatton Park.
-It is a small, triangular-shaped, woodland (just 0.7 acres).
-If you're looking to give your dog a good run, this is probably not the spot for you, but it could suit a dog in need of a slow sniffy walk.
-The park is home to a bug hotel and mature woodland, providing good sniffing opportunities for your dog.
-There are ample benches to sit and enjoy your surroundings, and it is never too busy, making it a peaceful place to relax.
+You’ll find Wallwood at the top of King Street, opposite the main entrance to Tatton Park.
+It’s a small, triangular-shaped area of woodland (just 0.7 acres) – a mini oasis of tranquillity nestled amongst the streets.
+If you're looking to give your dog a good run, this probably isn’t the best spot for you, but it could suit a dog in need of a slow, sniffy walk.
+Wallwood is home to a bug hotel and mature woodland, providing excellent sniffing opportunities for your dog.
+There are ample benches to sit and enjoy your surroundings, and it’s never too busy, making it a peaceful place to relax.

 Rating (out of 5)